Mahalakshmi-24/dsgn270-a1/README.md

 ## Purpose of the webite:

-    Dell Technoloigies is the most successful computer company.Dell Computer Corporation, global company that designs, develops, and manufactures personal computers (PCs) and a variety of computer-related products.
+    Dell Technoloigies is the most successful computer company.
+    Dell Computer Corporation, global company that designs, develops, and manufactures personal computers (PCs) and a variety of computer-related products.
 The company is one of the world's leading suppliers of PCs.